 Although asylum seekers in the Netherlands do not directly compete with natives for jobs – they are not allowed to work – they do receive a small allowance and, once they are granted a refugee and permanent resident status, will compete for public housing.
 This is likely to trigger perceptions of economic threat among natives.
 Asylum seekers in the Netherlands are not confined to ASCs and are allowed to wander free in the neighbourhood and further.
 Because of the cultural distance between asylum seekers and natives, natives may perceive more cultural and safety threat as well.
-Previous research provided tentative support for a positive relationship between the share of asylum seekers and perceptions of ethnic threat as well as negative stances towards immigrants (Mayda, 2006; Hangartner et al. 2019; but see also Scheepers et al. 2002).
+Previous research provided tentative support for a positive relationship between the share of asylum seekers and perceptions of ethnic threat as well as negative stances towards immigrants [43,44] (but see also Scheepers et al. [45]).
 We thus expect that voters who have suddenly become exposed to asylum seekers in their neighbourhood are more likely to support the PVV than their counterparts in neighbourhoods who did not experience a sudden influx of asylum seekers (Hypothesis 1).
 And, on the basis of conflict theory, that increased support for the PVV as a consequence of increased local exposure to asylum seekers may be explained by increased perceptions of local intergroup threat (Hypothesis 2).

-Yet, the macro-structural theory of intergroup relations (Blau 1994) and contact theory (Allport 1954) would suggest a different causal mechanism.
-Residential proximity to ASCs may provide the opportunity to interact with asylum seekers (Blau 1994).
-Intergroup contact, when positive, fosters tolerance (Allport 1954; Pettigrew and Tropp 2011).
+Yet, the macro-structural theory of intergroup relations [26] and contact theory [27] would suggest a different causal mechanism.
+Residential proximity to ASCs may provide the opportunity to interact with asylum seekers [26].
+Intergroup contact, when positive, fosters tolerance [27,28].
 Hence, positive contact with asylum seekers may make voters less inclined to support the radical right.
-The influence of positive contact experiences can be explained by induced levels of knowledge, empathy and perspective taking (Brown and Hewstone 2005; Pettigrew and Tropp 2011).
-According to Allport, superficial contact (i.e. mere exposure) or overt negative contact, like abuse and name-calling would only lead to more trouble (Allport 1954: 263).
+The influence of positive contact experiences can be explained by induced levels of knowledge, empathy and perspective taking [28,46].
+According to Allport, - superficial contact (i.e. mere exposure) or overt negative contact, like abuse and name-calling would only lead to more trouble [27].
 Intergroup contact would only foster tolerance if contact takes place under ‘optimal’ conditions, like equal group status or common objectives.
-However, Pettigrew and Tropp (2011) convincingly demonstrated in their meta-study that although the effect of intergroup contact is stronger if contact takes place under optimal conditions, commonly, these conditions are not necessary; intergroup contact – at least when not clearly negative – induces tolerance even if Allport’s conditions are not met (but see also Paluck et al. 2019 who point at a lack of experimental evidence for this claim).
+However, Pettigrew and Tropp [28] convincingly demonstrated in their meta-study that although the effect of intergroup contact is stronger if contact takes place under optimal conditions, commonly, these conditions are not necessary; intergroup contact – at least when not clearly negative – induces tolerance even if Allport’s conditions are not met (but see also Paluck et al. [47] who point at a lack of experimental evidence for this claim).